-Your new Series 2 dry bilge system can be mounted virtually anywhere aboard your boat, except in the bilge.
+Your new Series 4 dry bilge system can be mounted virtually anywhere aboard your boat, except in the bilge.
 The perfect installation would be to mount the box slightly above the discharge thru hull fitting on a bulkhead, similar to a battery charger.
 Please note the "up^" arrow on the upper right hand corner of the face plate for correct box orientation.
 All Arid Bilge Systems operate similar to the common wet vac and cannot be mounted on their side, as gravity does play a part in the system's operation.
 If mounting aboard a sailboat, it is even more important that these guidelines are met, as the occasional heeling angle of the vessel will place the unit on that same angle.
-There are six #8 mounting holes on the two mounting flanges which will work well for the average bulkhead mounting.
-If the unit needs to be shelf mounted, then it is easy to attach a pair of 1/8"x1"x7" flat aluminum bars to the bottom of the box (protruding out on both sides, similar to those existing mounting flanges).
-Then, the aluminum can in turn be secured to the shelf.
+We do not provide mounting brackets with the Series 4 units.
+The boxes are made of 1⁄2" thick air injected PVC plastic.
+Eighth inch angle aluminum or quarter inch flat bar aluminum are usually the easiest to work with to fabricate mounting brackets.
+The aluminum is very inexpensive and available at any hardware or home improvement store.
+Angle aluminum can be cut into 5 to 10 inch lengths and secured to the sides or top and bottom of the unit and then to a bulkhead.
+When securing to the Series 4 unit, no predrilling is necessary, you simply turn the 5/8" long pan head Stainless Steel screw through the bracket into the box and the material is soft enough to accept the screw.
+Flat bar aluminum can also be placed across the back of the box so that it extends about 34" beyond the sides of the box on both sides.
+Because there are no brackets and its so easy to secure screws to the box, this makes the installation very versatile.
+You can mount to unit to a shelf, bulkhead or ceiling.
+You can even place brackets alongside and behind the unit and then mount it into a corner.
+We do not recommend drilling holes from the inside of the box to run screws through the box as there is limited access to open areas and there are sensitive electronics to damage.

-The unit comes with a set of bilge pickups plus one spare and a 100 foot bag of the 5/32" intake tubing.
-All intake tubes need to have a finished cut length of between 20 and 50 feet, so that the virtual float switch will operate correctly.
+The unit comes with a set of bilge pickups plus spares, and a minimum of two 100 foot bags of the 3/16" intake tubing.
+All intake tubes need to have a finished cut length of between 20 and 75 feet, so that the virtual float switch will operate correctly.
 If you were to cut the length of the intake tubing less than 20 feet, the system would not correctly recognize the fact that bilge water is present at the bilge pickup, and will prematurely cycle off.
 This would result in the bilge remaining wet.

-So please coil any excess intake tubing if necessary on runs under 20 feet, never cut it too short.
+So please coil any excess intake tubing, if necessary, on runs under 20 feet, never cut it too short.
 The intake tubes can be different lengths.